craftingcity/The-Known-World/MAIN/Game Notes/Fronts/The Whitimore Files.md

 **The Prophecy**
 The signs that the danger is becoming closer and closer to its impending doom.
+- [ ] Brands appear on commoners around this safezone in the underdark
+- [ ] These people leave, spreading the news of the Black Gate
-- [ ] Branded people are excecuted
+- [ ] Enough people become members for the Behemoth to materialize
+- [ ] The Behemoth escapes the underdark
 **Impending Doom**
 Impoverishment; enslavement, the abandon of what is good or right.